 Report on Other Legal and Regulatory Requirements

-1. As required by Section 143(3) of the Act. we report that:
+1. As required by Section 143(3) of the Act based on our audit we report that:

 a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equityand the Cash flow Statement dealt with by thisReport are in agreement with the books of account.
+c) the Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Statement of Cash Flow dealt with by thisReport are in agreement with the books of account.

-(d) In our opinion the aforesaid standalone Ind AS financial statements comply withthe Indian Accounting Standards prescribed under section 133 of the Act Except for mattersspecified in Basis of Qualification paragraph.
+d) In our opinion the aforesaid standalone financial statements comply with the IndianAccounting Standards prescribed under section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules 2014.

-(e) On the basis of the written representation received from the directors as on 31 stMarch 2019 taken on record by the Board of Directors none of the director is disqualifiedas on 31st March 2019 from being appointed as a directorin terms of Section 164(2) of the Act.
+e) on the basis of the written representations received from the directors of theCompany as on March 31 2021 taken on record by the Board of Directors none of thedirectors is disqualified as on March 31 2021 from being appointed as a directorin terms of Section 164(2) of the Act.

-i the Company has disclosed the impact of pending litigations on its financial positionin its standalone lnd AS financial statements.
+i.
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements.

-iii. there were no amounts which were required to be transferred to the InvestorEducation and Protection fund by the Company and
+iii.
+There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-| ||For Jigar Shah & Associates |
+| ||Prakash Tekwani & Associates |

 | ||Chartered Accountants |